mna/0value/posts/build a blog engine in Go without breaking a sweat (part I).md

 }
 ```

 You get some website parameters (`SiteName`, `TagLine`, `RssURL`), the current post to display - along with its metadata, most of it coming from the YAML front matter -, a slice of recent posts (up to `Options.RecentPostsCount`, set using a command-line flag), and the previous and next post in chronological order.
+The `template.HTML` type for the content means that this field can be safely rendered unescaped by the template, underneath it is a `string`.

 When the engine finds a post to render, it calls `newLongPost(fi os.FileInfo)`.
 This method is responsible for filling the `LongPost` structure, so it loads the file identified by the `os.FileInfo` interface and it starts looking for the front matter.
 This is very simple to parse: